DGCA identifies lapses within Air India internal safety audit procedure | www.lokmattimes.com

 When inquired about the specifics, a high-ranking official from the aviation regulatory body stated that due to the ongoing investigation, they were unable to disclose the particulars.

-According to the evaluation report submitted to the DGCA, Air India was obligated to carry out routine safety spot checks spanning various operational areas, encompassing cabin surveillance, cargo handling, ramp operations, and load management.
+According to the evaluation report submitted to the DGCA, the flag carrier was obligated to carry out routine safety spot checks spanning various operational areas, encompassing cabin surveillance, cargo handling, ramp operations, and load management.

 However, during a random assessment of 13 safety checkpoints, the team unearthed falsified records for all 13 occurrences.